evgenyneu/css_scroll/README.md

 # CSS Scrolling Demo
-CSS-only scrolling technique with native momentum effect on iOS.
+CSS scrolling technique with native momentum effect on iOS.
 Shadows are added to the left and right edges as tips for scrollable content.

 [Demo page](http://jsbin.com/ejapig/5)